 Old Dog Not Eating and Drooling (Here’s Why)

-When an old dog is not eating and drooling, it can be alarming for any pet owner.
+When an old dog is not eating and drooling, it can be alarming for any dog owner.
 Loss of appetite in senior dogs is concerning on its own, but when paired with excessive drooling, it often signals an underlying health issue that needs attention.

-Old Dog Not Eating and Drooling — Why It Happens
+Old Dog Not Eating and Drooling: Why It Happens

 When an old dog is not eating and starts drooling, it usually points to problems in the mouth, digestive system, or internal health.
 Dental disease is one of the most frequent culprits, as painful teeth or gums can make eating difficult and lead to saliva buildup.
-Other possibilities include nausea from gastrointestinal problems, toxins, or organ failure.

-Some dogs may also drool excessively if something is lodged in their throat or mouth.
 Because older dogs have weaker immune systems and reduced resilience, these issues can quickly become serious.

 Old Dog Not Eating and Drooling